imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Each program has a randomly chosen _dominant OPCODE_, which appears in the program more often than others.
 This is done to ensure that the random programs will vary enough in between them in terms of which OPCODEs have been randomly chosen.
-If not for the dominant OPCODE, the programs cost would tend to average out for longer programs.
+If not for the dominant OPCODE, the program costs would tend to average out for longer programs.

 We also always prepend at least one `JUMP` instruction at the beginning, since EVM implementations tend to do additional work on the first occurrence.
 It is safe to assume that in any real-world scenario, every EVM bytecode will execute `JUMP` at least once.